 - Legacy – Your Android smartphone only supports the Camera1 API features.
 So, no support for Camera2 API.

-NOTE:- A green tick means the feature under the category is supported.
-Red cross denotes no support for the feature.
+NOTE: A green tick means the feature under the category is supported.
+A red cross denotes no support for the feature.

-So you have just been able to check Camera2 API support on Android devices.
-The information comes in handy while you’re trying to install third-party camera apps on your device that might require its support.
-The API is an example of how much of a big role the software plays to work with the camera hardware on an Android device.
+So you have just learned what Camera2 API is and how to check Camera2 API support on Android devices.
+The information comes in handy while you’re trying to install third-party camera apps like the Google Camera Port on your device that might require its support.
+The API is an example of how much of a big role the software plays to work with the camera hardware on any Android device.

 If you have any questions, please let us know via the comments below.

 Is it possible to change the hardware support level from full to level 3 using adb?